DomicaCode/Schlupys-World/README.md

 - Worked about the combat, added a global cooldown
 - Added potions and healing abilities in the game
 - Added customizable description box for locations
-- Tried to get changable name to work, but failed and quit the project for now (You currently spawn without a weapon, just uncomment the code in the GameSession constructor)
+- Tried to get changable name to work, but failed and quit the project for now

 To-do:
 - Armor